-- 2.001 Unless otherwise specified any relay covered by this section shall meet the following requirements. - 2.002 Requirements are given in the order in which adjustments should be made by the Telephone Company. - 2.003 Unless otherwise specified these requirements are both test and readjust requirements. - 2.1 Armature End Play The end play of the armature in its bearings shall not be more than .005".
+2.001 Unless otherwise specified any relay covered by this section shall meet the following requirements.

+2.002 Requirements are given in the order in which adjustments should be made by the Telephone Company.

+2.003 Unless otherwise specified the requirements given are both test and readjust requirements.

+2.1 Armature End Play The end play of the armature in its bearings shall not be more than .005".
 This shall be judged by eye.
-However, the armature shall not bind in its bearings. - 2.2 Contact Alignment Contacts shall line up with the end play of the armature taken up in both directions, so that their centers are not out of alignment more than 25% of the diameter of the contact point.
+However, the armature shall not bind in its bearings.

+2.2 Contact Alignment Contacts shall line up with the end play of the armature taken up in both directions, so that their centers are not out of alignment more than 25% of the diameter of the contact points.
 This shall be judged by eye.

-- 2.3 Movement of Coils The insulated ring on the vertical brass pillar shall be so located as to prevent any shake of the coils, but shall not prevent free adjustment under 2.8.
-The screws which clamp the yoke to the pole piece shall be tight. - 2.4 Windlass The windlass shall be sufficiently tight in its bracket to hold any adjusted position. - 2.5 Auxiliary Contact Springs The auxiliary contact springs shall be vertically parallel and the auxiliary contact spring nearest the back contact screw shall just touch the bent end of the backstop spring to prevent rebound. - 2.6 Contact Cleaning (Readjust Only) Clean the contacts only when necessary and in accordance with approved procedures. - 2.7 Contact Separations The contact separation, that is, the separation between the armature contact and the contact on the auxiliary springs and the separation between the contact on the auxiliary springs and the front contact shall be within the limits of minimum .004", maximum .005" and minimum .002", n. we imum .0025" respectively. - 2.8 Magnetic Air-Gap (Readjust Only) After the contact adjustments have been made, the coils shall be brought up until the stop pin on the nearest pole face just touches the armature.
-They shall then be withdrawn one turn of the adjusting screw. - 2.9 Electrical Requirements The relay shall be capable of meeting the electrical requirements specified on the "Circuit Requirements Table". - 2.10 Lock Nuts The lock nuts on the front and back contact screws shall be sufficiently tight to hold any adjusted position.
+2.3 Movement of Coils The yoke clamping screws which clamp the yoke to the pole piece shall be tight.

+2.4 Windlass The windlass shall be sufficiently tight in its bracket to hold any adjusted position.

+2.5 Auxiliary Contact Springs The auxiliary contact springs shall be vertically parallel and the auxiliary contact spring nearest the back contact screw shall just touch the bent end of the backstop spring to prevent rebound.

+2.6 Contact Cleaning (Readjust Only) Clean the contacts only when necessary and in accordance with approved procedures.

+2.7 Contact Separation The contact separation, that is, the separation between the armature contact and the contact on the auxiliary springs and the separation between the contact on the auxiliary springs and the front contact shall be within the limits of minimum .004", maximum .005" and minimum .002", maximum .0025" respectively.

+2.8 Magnetic Air-gap - (Readjust Only) - After the contact adjustments have been made the line coils (larger coils) shall be brought up until the stop pin on the nearest pole face just touches the armature.
+They shall then be withdrawn one turn of the adjusting screw.
+The holding coils shall be adjusted in a similar manner.

+2.9 Electrical Requirements The relay shall be capable of meeting the electrical requirements specified on the "Circuit Requirements Table".

+2.10 Lock Nuts The lock nuts on the back and front contacts shall be sufficiently tight to hold any adjusted position.